-1. Principal Investigators' Responsibilities
+1. Principal Investigator's Responsibilities

-- a.
-It is the responsibility of the Principal Investigators to review this policy and acknowledge (in window at the end of this document) compliance with it in any research funded by the Foundation that uses animals.
+- It is the responsibility of the Principal Investigator to review this policy and acknowledge (in window at the end of this document) compliance with it in any research funded by the Foundation that uses animals.
 A copy of this signed policy is a required part of each proposal submitted to the Foundation that includes using animals in the research. - b.
-It is the responsibility of the Principal Investigators to ensure that all animal care staff members participating in research funded by the Foundation are (i) provided a copy of this policy, (ii) appropriately trained, and (iii) adequately supervised to meet requirements of this policy. - c.
-In each proposal, the Principal Investigators shall provide the Foundation with statistical evidence that the number of animals proposed in the study is as small as possible to demonstrate significant treatment difference if one exists. - d.
-Principal Investigators shall review relevant literature to prevent unnecessary replication of research and unnecessary utilization of research animals. - e.
-Investigators shall not perform any study that induces or allows pain or distress, other than short term minor pain or distress that can be controlled by appropriate anesthetic, analgesic, or tranquilizing drugs.
+It is the responsibility of the Principal Investigator to ensure that all animal care staff members participating in research funded by the Foundation are (i) provided a copy of this policy, (ii) appropriately trained, and (iii) adequately supervised to meet the requirements of this policy. - c.
+In each proposal, the Principal Investigator shall provide the Foundation with statistical evidence that the number of animals proposed in the study is as small as possible to demonstrate significant treatment difference if one exists. - d.
+Principal Investigator shall review relevant literature to prevent unnecessary replication of research and unnecessary utilization of research animals. - e.
+Principal Investigator shall not perform any study that induces or allows pain or distress, other than short term minor pain or distress that can be controlled by appropriate anesthetic, analgesic, or tranquilizing drugs.
 All invasive procedures shall require balanced anesthesia and preemptive, multimodal analgesia. - f.
-Principal Investigators shall report unexpected death of research animal(s) to the Foundation as soon as possible, and, in all cases, within two business days following the death.
-Research animals that die unexpectedly shall undergo full necropsy, with results and likely cause(s) of death reported to the Foundation when available.

-g.
-If the research study tests product candidate(s) comprised of rDNA (e.g. viral-vectored, recombinant subunit) in cats and/or dogs, the Principal Investigator shall notify the Institutional Biosafety Committee chairperson, who shall contact the NIH Office of Biotechnology Activities (OBA) to receive input on the process by which a Federal Agency risk assessment, if applicable, must be conducted and completed before initiation of any cat and/or dog studies.
-This mandatory Federal Agency-led process is required to ensure that treated cats and/or dogs be safely adopted at study termination.
+Principal Investigator shall report unexpected death of research animal(s) to the Foundation as soon as possible, and, in all cases, within two business days following the death.
+Research animals that die unexpectedly shall undergo full necropsy, with results and likely cause(s) of death reported to the Foundation when available. - g.
+If the research study involves testing of a product candidate(s) that is comprised of rDNA (e.g. viral-vectored, recombinant subunit) in cats and/or dogs, the Principal Investigator shall ensure that the materials supplied to the Institutional Animal Care and Use Committee (IACUC) and Institutional Biosafety Committee (IBC), as part of their review of the research to be performed, will include information on post-study adoption plans for treated and control cats and dogs.
+For the purposes of this Policy, the Foundation defines "adoption" as the placement of a research cat or dog in a permanent home or, if the cat or dog is not suitable for placement in a permanent home, in an appropriate facility that will provide care and housing for the cat or dog for the remainder of its life.